 The first would be to have a look at darkness.
 That’s always the first place I look, especially, as the summer months are upon us, we really need to keep light out.
 People often think that they’ve got it dark enough, but it can always be darker, because even the slightest change in light variation can stimulate a wake up in anybody.
 As an adult, you can look at the clock and notice that it’s not time to get up, yet.
 A baby can’t do that.
 I want it dark in there.
 I want it to be as dark as it would be if you walked in, in the very middle of the night.
 That’s tip number one.

-Tip number two, actually, it’s a concern number two, let’s call it, Claire, is the fact that you’re nursing him at 4:00 AM.
-My worry with this is that, that 4:00 AM might actually get earlier and earlier and earlier, instead of buying you more time, because to the baby, there’s no difference between a 2:00 AM feed and a 4:00 AM feed.
-I want you to consider pulling that, knowing he is 12 months.
+Tip number two, the nursing at 4:00 AM could be part of the issue, My experience with this at this age is that, the 4:00 AM feed might actually get earlier and earlier and earlier, instead of buying you more time, because to the baby, there’s no difference between a 2:00 AM feed and a 4:00 AM feed.
+I want you to consider dropping that feed.
 And to consider that, you will want to look at the daytime feeds and how much opportunity for full feeds there are in the daytime.
-At this age 2 full milk feeds in the daytime along with 3 solid meals is about right.
+At this age 2-4 full milk feeds in the daytime along with 3 solid meals is about right.

 Tip number three is the morning nap.
 You’ve mentioned in your question that he’s having a really hard time making it till his first nap of the day.
 I find that what can happen is, if a baby wakes up too early in the morning, gets up, starts his day, he’s going to be fatigued fairly quickly.
 It’s tempting to start putting him down earlier and earlier and earlier for that morning nap.
 You don’t want to do that.
 If you do that, you will get stuck in this viscous cycle of him waking up too early, going down for a nap at 7:00 AM, and throwing off your whole day.
 That will just absolutely mess up with his body clock.
 You’ll have to have a third nap, which will be completely foreign to him, and it’ll just cause a whole bunch of problems.